 The information Dr. A gave me about prostate cancer was sparse.
 It was also somewhat misleading.
 He said I had a score of seven on the biopsy, which he said was high.
 Not so fast.
 The score is based on the Gleason grading system.
 That system rates every cancerous cell detected on a 1 to 5 scale, 5 being the most active (dangerous) cancer.
 The first two, 1 and 2, are rarely found in biopsies.
 Dr. N (who will be introduced soon) told me that 1 and 2 look so much like healthy prostate cells, that pathologists usually can’t distinguish them.
 So the lowest biopsy score for an individual cancerous cell is really a 3.
 Dr. A did not tell me that.
 Furthermore, the Gleason system adds two scores, the predominant cell type and the non-predominant cell type.
 Thus the lowest possible score on a positive biopsy is 3+3 or 6.
 Not only that, a 7 can be a 3+4 or a 4+3, i.e. do the bad 4 cells predominate or the less bad 3 cells?
 It can’t be a 2+5 because a 2 can’t be detected.
 There is a significant difference between a 3+4, which is what I had, and a 4+3.
 A 3+4 is thus the second lowest possible Gleason score on a positive test.

+For a good layman’s explanation, see this page from the American Cancer Society.
 Dr. Zachary Zumsteg of Cedars-Sinai, among others, has tried to divide Gleason 7 patients into subgroups labeled favorable and unfavorable.
 He defines favorable as a 3+4 or less with a positive result in no more than 50% of the needles.
 I had 5 of 12 positive so I fit this category.
 I had cells in grade 4 in only two of the five.
 He defines unfavorable as 4+3 or two intermediate NCCN risk factors (e.g. PSA test over 10) or 1 risk factor plus a positive test on more than 50% of the needles.
 There appears to be a group fitting between these two that presumably is of intermediate risk.
-Zumsteg says the unfavorable group has a seven times higher risk of prostate cancer death than the unfavorable group.
+Zumsteg says the unfavorable group has a seven times higher risk of recurring prostate cancer diagnosis than those with a 3+3 Gleason score and twice those in the favorable group.
 I would have liked to have had a clearer picture from Dr. A about these finer points.
 In retrospect I tend to believe that he intended to make the result seem more foreboding than it really is in order to steer me toward the treatment he favored, prostatectomy.